 In the 2014 Election Andrew was elected to Parliament as the National MP for the Hunua Electorate with a majority of 17,376 votes.
 In 2017, he further increased his majority to 19,443, the third highest in the country.
 In addition, the Hunua Electorate is now the electorate with the highest National Party vote in New Zealand.
 He was a member of the Finance & Expenditure Select Committee, and Chair of the Local Government and Environment Select Committee as well as Co-Chair of the Bluegreens.

-In the 52nd Parliament, Andrew is currently National's Spokesperson for Building and Construction, Spokesperson for Revenue, and Associate Spokesperson for Finance.
+In the 52nd Parliament, Andrew is currently National's Spokesperson for Revenue, Commerce, and State Owned Enterprises, and Associate Spokesperson for Finance.
 He's also a Member of the Finance and Expenditure Select Committee and is Co-Chair of the Middle East/Africa Parliamentary Friendship Group.

 Andrew has successfully steered through Parliament two Private Member’s Bills.
 The first related to methamphetamine contamination of residential properties and clarified the rights of owners and tenants.
 Changes were incorporated into the Residential Tenancies Amendment Bill.
 More recently he piloted changes to the Arbitration Act which passed through the House unanimously and which significantly enhanced arbitration proceedings and how they are conducted in NZ.

 Formerly an Officer in the New Zealand Territorial Army and British Parachute (TA) Regiment, Andrew is comfortable in the outdoors and the boardroom.
 Andrew had a long career in adventure racing, including competing in three Coast-to-Coast events, marathons and Ironman events.
 More recently he took up mountaineering, having scaled many mountain peaks, including Aoraki Mt Cook and Mt.
 Aspiring, and four mountains in Antarctica, including Vinson Massif (highest mountain in Antarctica), a first ascent and new route on a third.
-In the summer of 2012/13 he dragged a sled 112 kms to the South Pole and in 2016 he and his son each dragged sledges 120 kms across the ice to the North Pole.
+In the summer of 2012/13 he dragged a sled 112km to the South Pole, and in 2016 he and his son James each dragged sledges 120km across the ice to the North Pole.
 It is estimated that only about 150 people have trekked to both Poles.

 Andrew was born in Whanganui into a farming family.
 With his twin brother Paul, he has owned a hill country farm and a range of other businesses, including an award-winning composting and recycling environmental business that receives over 60,000 tonnes per annum of organic and inorganic materials that are processed into beneficial products for use by horticulturalists and farmers.